pchunduri6/rag-demystified/blog.md

 class FunctionEnum(str, Enum):
     """The function to use to answer the questions.
     Use vector_retrieval for factoid questions.
-    Use llm_retrieval for summarization questions.
+    Use summary_retrieval for summarization questions.
     """
     VECTOR_RETRIEVAL = "vector_retrieval"
-    LLM_RETRIEVAL = "llm_retrieval"
+    SUMMARY_RETRIEVAL = "summary_retrieval"
 ```

 The data source schema definition is also straightforward: